 Admission to the PhD program is intended for students who wish to proceed directly to PhD studies, without completing an MA while in the program.
 Nevertheless, students admitted to the PhD program may petition the graduate studies committee for permission to complete an MA while remaining in the PhD program.
-If the committee approves the request, the student must then submit a letter of intent to the department; the letter must be signed by the student's major professor and the graduate coordinator to indicate departmental approval.
-The letter then must be sent to the Graduate School.
-The student must submit an application for graduation by the deadline for the anticipated graduation semester for the master's degree.
-All other forms for the master's degree must also be submitted by published deadlines for approval by the dean of the Graduate School prior to the conferral of the master's degree.
+If the committee approves the request, the student must then submit a letter of intent to the department; the student's major professor and the graduate coordinator must sign the letter to indicate departmental approval.
+The graduate coordinator then sends the letter to the Graduate School.
+The student must apply for graduation by the deadline for the anticipated graduation semester for the MA degree.
+The student also must submit all other forms for the MA degree by published deadlines for approval by the dean of the Graduate School prior to the conferral of the MA degree.